JZO001/Forge.Yoda/README.md

 These projects are WASM / Blazor hybrid projects, so the UI is a web site (HTML, CSS, JS).
 Everything is hosted in a browser as a Web Assembly content.
 However in the desktop applications (WinForms, WPF, MAUI Windows) require a WebView to show and run the WASM.

+## Configuration of Forge.Yoda.Services.Authentication service
+Open the Database\DatabaseContext.cs and appsettings.json files.
+Modify the credentials as it is necessary on your side, create your own database.
+In the developer command prompt or in Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console) initialize your database.
+Select "Default project" in the window as "Forge.Yoda.Services.Authentication", than type in the command prompt:

+Update-Database

+If your configuration and database are properly pre-configured, the database schema will be created.

+## Startup
+It is recommended to configure the solution startup preferences.
+Right click on the solution and select "Set Startup Projects..." from the context menu.
+Choose the "Multiple startup projects", and always set the Action to "Start" for the project "Forge.Yoda.Services.Authentication".
+You can do the same for the "client" applications as you requested, one or more...

+Forge.Yoda.Services.Authentication service will create the administrative account for the first time.
+For the default set credentials, check the source code at Codes\InititalizationAtStartup.cs file.

+When start the solution, the one of the app windows will be a browser with a SwaggerUI for the Authentication service.
+This UI is applied for testing purpose and it is available in development mode.
+The other windows are depends on your project startup settings.